BestTimesToVisit.com Logo

 activity

 Dive into the vibrant underwater world of Hulopoe Bay, a marine preserve teeming with colorful fish and often visited by playful spinner dolphins.
 The calm, clear waters make it ideal for snorkeling, and you might even spot a sea turtle gliding by.
-Visit during the morning for the best visibility and to potentially witness dolphins leaping offshore.
+Visit during the summer months for the warmest water temperatures and calmest seas.

 Exploring the Garden of the Gods (Keahiakawelo)